hecongy/usabilla-api/README.md

 # Usabilla API - C# Client
-The Usabilla Python client allows users to access data from their Usabilla accounts.
+The Usabilla C# client allows users to access data from their Usabilla accounts.
 It makes use of the API to request the following products and resources:

 ### Usabilla for Websites